Linear Arboreal Categories: Characterisation theorem

-One of the most celebrated results in modal logic is the van Benthem Characterisation theorem \cite{benthem}.
+One of the most celebrated results in modal logic is the Van Benthem Characterisation theorem \cite{benthem}.
 It states that modal logic is the bisimulation invariant fragment of first order logic.
 In other words, this demonstrates that modal logic is as expressive as first-order logic with respect to bisimulation invariant properties.
 Rosen \cite{rosen} extended the result to finite Kripke frames and Otto \cite{otto2006} later provided a generalisation consolidating the two proofs into one.

-In this section, we prove a van Benthem-Rosen characterisation theorem demonstrating that a first-order formula $\varphi$ of rank $r$ is invariant under complete trace equivalence iff it is logically equivalent to a formula in $\clRMLogick$, where $k = 2^r$.
+In this section, we prove a Van Benthem-Rosen characterisation theorem demonstrating that a first-order formula $\varphi$ of rank $r$ is invariant under labelled trace equivalence if, and only if, it is logically equivalent to a formula in $\eRMLogicK$, where $k = 2^r$.
 The proof will follow a similar strategy to Otto's proof \cite{otto2006}.
-Namely, as Proposition \ref{prop:saturated} demonstrates, formulas in $\clRMLogick$ can be identified with subcategories which are saturated under $\sim^{\cltr}_{k}$, or equivalently, $\farr{k}{\CC}$ for $\CC = \FsigMlk$.
-Thus, to prove the characterisation theorem, one has to show that the class of models satisfying a first-order formula $\varphi$ is saturated under $\sim^{\cltr}_k$ whenever $\varphi$ is invariant under complete trace equivalence.

-\begin{theorem}[van Benthem-Rosen characterisation theorem] Let $\varphi$ be a first-order-formula of quantifier rank $r$.
-Then $\varphi$ is invariant under complete trace equivalence iff $\varphi$ is logically equivalent to a formula $\psi\in\clRMLogick$, where $k = 2^{r}$. \end{theorem}
+Namely, as Proposition \ref{prop:saturated} demonstrates, formulas in $\eRMLogicK$ can be identified with subcategories which are saturated under $\sim^{\ltr}_{k}$, or equivalently, $\farr{k}{\CC}$ for $\CC = \FsigMlk$.
+Thus, to prove the characterisation theorem, one has to show that the class of models satisfying a first-order formula $\varphi$ is saturated under $\sim^{\ltr}_k$ whenever $\varphi$ is invariant under labelled trace equivalence. \begin{theorem}[Van Benthem-Rosen characterisation theorem] Let $\varphi$ be a first-order-formula of quantifier rank $r$.
+Then $\varphi$ is invariant under labelled trace equivalence iff $\varphi$ is logically equivalent to a formula $\psi\in\eRMLogicK$, where $k = 2^{r}$. \end{theorem}

 As mentioned above, the characterisation theorem has two versions depending on whether the ambient category of the evaluated pointed structures is infinite i.e.\ $\Rsigs$, or finite i.e.\ $\Rsigsf$.
 Following Otto\cite{otto2006}, we aim to provide a uniform consolidated proof that captures both versions.